 Order a cup instead of a bowl, and opt for tomato, chicken, or vegetable stock soups instead of cream- or cheese-based ones.

 Skip that sugar-filled soda and order an unsweetened tea instead.
-Mix in some True Lemon for an extra kick!
-Bring along a packet of your favorite Women’s Choice Award winning True Lemonade or Limeade to add delicious flavor to regular water.
+Bring along a packet of your favorite Women's Choice Award-winning True Lemonade or Limeade to add delicious flavor to regular water.

 Be proud of your healthy decisions and let your positive attitude show!
 If others make comments on your food choices, deliver a response such as, "Yes, I'm choosing to eat healthier and I feel great!"